Build a Command-Line Text Analyzer in Python - Step by Step

 - Create a new folder to keep the project related files in it.
 I'll name it as

-. - Open the above newly created folder in Visual Studio Code (VSCode).
+command-line-text-analyzer. - Open the above newly created folder in Visual Studio Code (VSCode).

 - Create a new file named